codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you get two whales in a car?
-Start in England and drive West.
+Why was the strawberry sad?
+Its parents were in a jam.

 ## Home Server Up-Time